atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ## Breadcrumb Navigation

-TreoCore comes with breadcrumb navigation on each page in the system.
+AtroCore comes with breadcrumb navigation on each page in the system.
 Breadcrumb navigation is a form of a path-style clickable navigation, which links the user back to the prior website page in the overall online route.
 It reveals the path the user took to arrive to the given page.
 The `>` symbol separates out the hierarchical search order from beginning to end and may look something like:
 `Home Page > Section Page > Subsection Page`.